Napalm is a thick, sticky substance that became popularly known because of its use in the Vietnam War.

 3. Add a thickening agent to the gasoline.

 Add some styrofoam to the bucket or bowl.
 Add a small handful of styrofoam to begin.
 You will begin to see the styrofoam dissolving as you add gasoline.
-Styrofoam contains a chemical called polystyrene that makes the styrofoam sticky when you add the gasoline.
+Styrofoam contains a chemical called polystyrene that makes the styrofoam sticky when you add gasoline.

-4. You now have napalm
+4. Stir – You now have napalm

 What’s the purpose of napalm?

-Napalm is a sticky, flammable liquid that is often used for war in incendiary bombs and flame throwers.
-Its main purpose is to burn at high temperatures and for long periods of time.
+Napalm’s main purpose is to burn at high temperatures and for long periods of time.
 When napalm burns it doesn’t go out as easily as traditional fire.

 There really is no household use for napalm, and since it is banned for military use, there is no real use for it today.
+As was mentioed before it was used extensively for several decades in WWII and Vietnam.

 With that being said, there are a few practical purposes where it still can be employed in survival situations.